 Peter of AEMO spoke of a sense across leadership and the Board of not knowing initially how to do strategy remotely; how to facilitate real conversations, brainstorming, etc. in a remote working environment.
 AEMO has collaboration tools but the culture was used to doing most things face-to-face, and Peter highlighted the difficulty for leadership teams in working out how to bring this all together.
 The initial reaction at AEMO was concern for losing visibility, a desire to lift monitoring of what’s going on, and an increasing top-down need for more reporting and more information.

-AEMO adopted OKRs as a response to the pandemic to help sharpen the focus on outcomes, build employee engagement, and encourage trust top-down and bottom-up.
+AEMO adopted OKRs as a response to the pandemic2 to help sharpen the focus on outcomes, build employee engagement, and encourage trust top-down and bottom-up.

 Teifi of Sunsuper then shared that their leadership were in the middle of planning Sunsuper’s 5 year strategy when COVID hit.
 The Board and Executive team were forced to take time out before re-engaging then re-affirming the clarity of their strategy, and also acknowledging that strategy execution would have to change.
 The process with the Board had been very different, all done remotely for the first time which forced them to think differently around how to better facilitate robust discussion.
 There was a need for a lot of pre-work.